ynop/NTSpeechRecognition/README.md

 ## Features
 * Wrapper for the PocketSphinx decoder
 * Recognizer based on the PocketSphinx decoder
   * Switch between searches immediatly
+  * Partial hypotheses (Before end of utterance is detected)
+  * Keyword Spotting, Grammar, NGram

 ## Installation